scp096/j/README.md

 		j [shortcut]
 	2. To add a shortcut:
 		j add [shortcut]=[path]
-	3. To quickadd a shortcut:
-		j quickadd [shortcut]
+	3. To quickadd a shortcut: // quickadd will use your current directory j quickadd [shortcut]
 	4. To delete a shortcut:
 		j delete [shortcut]